AminMohsenifar/The-EAMRF-forest-change-detection-method/Code/README.txt

 1. Contact and Citation

-* If you utilize any part of the provided codes or free datasets in scientific research or as part of a more extensive software system, please provide the following citation in related publications or technical documentation:
+* If you utilize any part of the provided codes or datasets in scientific research or as part of a more extensive software system, please provide the following citation in related publications or technical documentation:

 Mohsenifar, A., Mohammadzadeh, A., Moghimi, A. and Salehi, B., 2021, A Novel Unsupervised Forest Change Detection Method Based on The Integration of a Multiresolution Singular Value Decomposition Fusion and an Edge-Aware Markov Random Field Algorithm.
 International Journal of Remote Sensing, doi:10.1080/01431161.2021.1995075.